 Scope and content

-The main portion of the collection is divided into six series 1) personal papers (1936–1986), 2) KSU Friends of Art (1950–1990), 3) Kansas State Art Center (1963–1991), 4) Kansas State Federation of Art (1940–1985), 5) Kansas Society of Artists (1957–1961), and 6) Zona Wheeler (1943–1978).
-The predominant correspondence deals with his involvement in the KSFA and include originals, carbon copies, and photocopies.
+he predominant correspondence deals with his involvement in the KSFA and includes originals, carbon copies, and photocopies.
 Marshall corresponded with John F. Helm, Jr., Mildred E. Hunter, Francis David Farrell, Russell Thackrey, James McCain, Birger Sandzen (photocopies only), Charles Stroh, Don Louthian, Herschel C. Logan (photocopies only), Ward Lockwood, Charles B. Rogers, Bernard (Poco) Frazier (photocopies only), Zona Wheeler, Oscar Larmer, Bruce Reed, J. Cranston Heintzelman, Dorothy Barfoot, Mrs. Charles Sanderson, Priscilla Pastrick, Joy Jacobs, and Peggy Greene.
 A 1963 biographical sketch of Marshall is included, as are personal notes, receipts for paintings, newspaper clippings, and exhibition booklets.

 The KSU Friends of Art series primarily covers the time period of 1982–1990.
 Correspondents include Mandy Doolittle, Jessica Reichman, and Charles Stroh.
 Also included are Friends of Art newsletters and an Executive Committee Report (1985–1986).
 The printed material (1950–1990) contains flyers, an invitation, and biographies of Evan Lindquist and Edward Starr.